Andrew ‘Andy’ Spade, Kate Spade’s Husband: 5 Fast Facts You Need to Know

 Kate Spade is a household name.
 The fashion designer, in recent years, has been recognized for her colorful and quirky pieces.
 She has been a staple in the fashion world and, on June 5, 2018, CBS New York Local reported that the icon committed suicide by hanging.
 Kate’s body was discovered by her housekeeper, who called the police, at her home at 850 Park Avenue, and sources have said that she left a note behind.

 With her husband Andrew, also known as Andy, Kate Spade built a fashion empire and the couple’s net worth, at the time of her death, was estimated at $200 million.
 Together, in fashion, the two made a powerful pair in the industry.
-According to TMZ, the couple actually met in college, while working at a clothing store.
+According to TMZ, the couple actually met in college, while working at a clothing store called Carter’s Men Shop in Phoenix.
 Get to know more about their working relationship, the family they have built together, and who Andy is, apart from his wife.

 1. Andy Spade Is The Co-Founder of Kate Spade New York